rizvi/NoMQ/README.md

 ## Handling success and failure
 NoMQ is totally non-blocking.
 This means that whenever you publish an event the publishing is asynchronous.
 But what if you wanted to know if something failed or find out the details about the event that was (eventually) published?
-Well, then you simply use the `PublishResult` class as in the example below:
+Well, then you simply chain the callback handlers (via a class called `PublishResult`) as in the example below:

 ```java
 noMQ.publish("myEvent", "A string", str -> str.getBytes())